kheller18/data-structures-algorithms/questions/dataStructures.md

 ---

 ## Background
 Data structures are the building blocks of any computer program as they help in organizing and manipulating data in an efficient manner.
 Without data structures, the computer would be unable to understand how to follow a program's instructions properly.
 It also defines their relationship with one another.

 Arrays, Linked Lists, Stacks, Queues, and others are examples of Data Structure.
 Data structures also provide clarity, organization and structure to the program's code while also helping the programmer ensure that each line of code performs its function correctly.

 ---

 1. What are Data Structures?
-   + `Data structure`: is a mechanical or logical way that data is organized within a program.
+   + `Data structure`: a mechanical or logical way that data is organized within a program.
 The organization of data is what determines how a program performs.
 There are many types of data structures, each with its own uses.
 When designing code, we need to pay particular attention to the way data is structured.
 If data isn't stored efficiently or correctly structured, then the overall performance of the code will be reduced.

 2. Why Create Data Structures?
    + Data structures serve a number of important functions in a program.
 They ensure that each line of code performs its function correctly and efficiently, they help the programmer identify and fix problems with his/her code, and they help to create a clear and organized code base.